-We stayed in a simple but nice Japanese style hotel a bit outside of the city (Nippori hotel), which turned out to be perfect.
-Japanese style meaning a very simple room with bamboo mats, 2 simple thin mattresses on the floor, 2 pillows and a small table to sit at.
-Very minimalistic, but all we ever needed and surprisingly comfortable.
-While the area was quite far off from the touristy down town, it gave us a little glimpse into ordinary Japanese life.
-Amazingly enough, the day we arrived it started to snow really heavy (apparently doesn’t happen that often), which turned the streets of Tokyo into a beautiful winter wonderland.
+While Nippori is a bit further outside from the touristy down town, it’s very easy to move around via metro.
+We actually preferred being a bit further away from the downtown chaos since it gave us a little glimpse into ordinary Japanese life.
+Amazingly enough, the day we arrived it started to snow really heavily (apparently doesn’t happen that often), which turned the streets of Tokyo into a beautiful winter wonderland.
 Now imagine small, very clean streets, with harmonic Japanese music playing from speakers, people riding their bikes, or waiting in line at the next food stall for some warming soup.
 As I said, it’s something to experience for yourself.

 All I can say is that during this one week, I didn’t have one negative experience.
 I’ve felt the safest I’ve ever felt in a city (makes sense given the fact that Tokyo has one of the lowest crime rates), met some of the nicest, friendliest, and most polite people ever, had random 20-minute conversions with waitresses who were just curious about where I’m from, and ate some of the best vegan food so far!
 I know they always call Japanese people the Germans of Asia, but honestly I think they’ve figured out so many things that the West could only dream of, starting by heated toilet seats and ending by the way the metro works! 😀